Connect with others who understand.

 1. Limit Salt

 Salt (or sodium) is in almost everything we eat, including healthy foods.
-Many packaged, processed, and restaurant-prepared meals have unexpectedly high levels of sodium that can be problematic for people with AFib and other heart conditions.
-Too much sodium can raise blood pressure, worsen AFib, and increase the risk of stroke.
-Taking steps to lower stroke risk is particularly important for people with AFib, as their chances of having a stroke is four to six times greater than that of the general population.
+Many packaged, processed, and restaurant-prepared meals have unexpectedly high levels of sodium.
+This can be problematic for people with AFib and other heart conditions.
+Too much sodium can raise blood pressure, worsen heart health, and increase the risk of stroke.
+Taking steps to lower stroke risk is particularly important for people with AFib, as their chances of having a stroke are five times greater than those of the general population.

 Checking your food labels is always a good idea.
 You may be shocked to see how much sodium is in food that doesn’t taste salty, including dips, dressings, and processed meats.
 “Since my doctor limited my intake to 1,500 milligrams of sodium a day, I’ve learned to read labels and look up salt content of foods online,” noted one member of MyHeartDiseaseTeam.

 Keeping track of your sodium intake at home can be difficult, let alone when your food is prepared by someone else.
-If you order a meal from a restaurant, request that it is cooked without added salt, sauces, or dressings so you can gain control over your sodium intake.
+If you order a meal from a restaurant, request that it’s cooked without added salt, sauces, or dressings so you can gain control over your sodium intake.

 2. Reduce Saturated Fats

-If you’re living with atrial fibrillation, it’s important to reduce your consumption of saturated and trans fats — particularly in animal products like red meat and dairy, as well as coconut milk or certain oils.
-Eating high amounts of saturated fat can raise your cholesterol levels.
-The American Heart Association recommends that saturated fats comprise 5 percent to 6 percent of your daily caloric intake — about 13 grams if you consume 2,000 calories per day.
+If you’re living with AFib, it’s important to reduce your consumption of saturated and trans fats.
+This includes animal products like red meat and dairy, as well as foods with coconut milk or certain oils.
+Replacing saturated fat with healthier options can improve your cholesterol levels.
+The American Heart Association recommends that saturated fats comprise less than 6 percent of your daily caloric intake — about 13 grams if you consume 2,000 calories per day.

 Some dairy products are also full of saturated fats.
 If dairy is part of your diet, try to minimize how much high-fat, high-salt cheese you consume, such as cheddar.
 You might also opt for fat-free or low-fat versions of your favorite milk and yogurt.